exonum/exonum-java-binding/exonum-java-binding-core/rust/ejb-app/TUTORIAL.md

-You may package your service in an Uber JAR using the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html) and pass a path to the service artefact during application configuration as `--ejb-classpath` parameter.
+You may package your service in an Uber JAR using the [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/index.html) and pass a path to the service artefact during application configuration as `--ejb-service-classpath` parameter.
 Alternatively, you may assemble a classpath that includes the service and all of its dependencies and pass it instead.